Aligarh

-Aligarh ([əliːgəɽʱ]; formerly known as Allygarh, and Kol) is a city in the state of Uttar Pradesh in India.
-It is the administrative headquarters of Aligarh district, and lies 342 km northwest of state capital Lucknow and approximately 130 km southeast of the capital, New Delhi.
-The districts which adjoin Aligarh are Gautam Buddha Nagar, Bulandshahr, Sambhal, Badaun, Kasganj, Hathras, Etah and Mathura.
+Aligarh ([əliːgəɽʱ]; formerly known as Koil) is a city in the state of Uttar Pradesh in India.
+It is the administrative headquarters of Aligarh district and lies 342 km northwest of state capital Lucknow and approximately 130 km southeast of the capital, New Delhi.
+The cities and districts which adjoin Aligarh are: Gautam Buddha Nagar, Bulandshahr, Sambhal, Badaun, Kasganj, Hathras, Etah and Mathura, as well as Palwal district of Haryana.
 As of 2011, Aligarh is the 53rd most populous city in India.

-The recorded history of Aligarh begins with the establishment of the Aligarh Fort in the 16th century.
-It is a university town, notable as the seat of Aligarh Muslim University, which was founded here as Muhammadan Anglo-Oriental College in 1875, initiating the Aligarh Movement.
+The recorded history of Aligarh begins in the 12th century, under the name Kol.
+Kol was a major city of the Delhi Sultanate and Mughal Empire, serving as both a political and economic centre.
+Beginning with a major rebuilding of the Aligarh Fort in the 16th century, the city was renamed several times before eventually settling on the current name, Aligarh, in the mid-1700s.
+It is notable as the seat of Aligarh Muslim University, which was founded here as Mohammadan Anglo-Oriental College in 1875, initiating the Aligarh Movement.